lanl/singularity-eos/doc/sphinx/src/contributing.rst

 AI-assisted coding
 -------------------

-``ports-of-call`` requires that if AI was used to assist in code generation, a disclaimer must be made in a comment in the relevant file.
+``singularity-eos`` requires that if AI was used to assist in code generation, a disclaimer must be made in a comment in the relevant file.
 Also if agentic AI was used, please have your agent dump a "proposed plan" markdown file in the ``plan_histories`` file.
 This provides an LLM-readable history of machine-generated changes and helps disentangle human-made choices from machine-made ones.

-If you submit code to ``ports-of-call`` you own that code and you are responsible for understanding it.
+If you submit code to ``singularity-eos`` you own that code and you are responsible for understanding it.
 If code is submitted that the author does not understand, the author will be asked to resubmit changeset that they understand.